mchaudhary22/I2GDS2024/DNA_g1/Camille/ddRADseq.md

 gstacks -I ./bamfiles -O ./gstacks_out -M Dan_info.txt -t 2
 ```
 # Generate statistics using populations
 Using populations I will be able to calculate π, FIS, and FST.
 Each individual was assigned to their sampling locale in the popmap, with loci present in at least 50% of individuals (--R 0.5), global minor allele frequency of 5% (--min-maf 0.05), and one random SNP per stack.
-Populations also exports SNP data into standard output formats.
+Populations also exports SNP data into standard output formats (.tsv).
 Before running make sure to make a gstacks folder and add gstacks outputs to this folder.
 ```bash
 populations -P ./gstacks/ --popmap ./Dan_info.txt --smooth -r 0.55 --min-maf 0.05 -t 8 --write-random-snp
 ```